eth-clients/eth2-networks/nimbus/README.md

 git clone https://github.com/status-im/nim-beacon-chain
 cd nim-beacon-chain
-make                 # This invocation will bootstrap the build system with additional Makefiles make update deps     # This will build Nim and all other dependencies ./connect-to-testnet testnet0
+make                 # This invocation will bootstrap the build system with additional Makefiles make testnet0        # This will build Nimbus and all other dependencies
+                     # and connect you to testnet0
 ```

+Use `make testnet0` to rebuild and reconnect with an existing installation.
+`./connect-to-testnet testnet0` will also reset your testnet data to pristine state.